chriv/dynephant/README.md

 #Dynephant

-This project is dependant on Internet Explorer, and was abandoned years ago.
-It has been moved to archvie status.
+This project is dependent on Internet Explorer, and was abandoned years ago.
+It has been moved to archive status.

 Dynephant is a simple, open-source Dynamic DNS (DDNS) client for Windows.
 It is intended to have as few dependencies as possible.
 It